Why are some RGB colors difficult to match?

 CMYK on the other hand is subtractive and made up of ink.
 The more colors you combine the darker and closer it gets to black, and incoming light cannot reflect as much off of the substrate.

-The example below shows the difference between the printed artwork on the right versus the digital artwork on the left.
+The example below shows the difference between the printed artwork on the bottom versus the digital artwork on the top.

 Related FAQs: Can you print RGB colors?